Tips and Guidelines for making a Rehearsal Dinner Toast

 - Avoid mentioning past relationships.
 It’s always tempting to highlight how perfect the couple is together and how they’ve dodged bullets in their pasts, but it will always leave a stain on your toast.

-- Do what feels most comfortable.
+Do what feels most comfortable.
 If you need to rehearse and have it memorized because that’s what you do best, go for it!
 However, if public speaking is not your forte and you’d prefer to have your phone or a piece of paper with you, that’s more than okay.
 Just try your best to look up every once and a while at the bride and groom.
+These are our best Tips and Guidelines for making a Rehearsal Dinner Toast!

 When it comes to delivering the toast, try not to overthink your words too much, and if you ever feel lost, just remember, at the root of it all, you’re there to offer congrats in support of the couple’s union.
 For more information on bridesmaids’ roles, check out The Ultimate Guide for Choosing the Perfect Bridesmaid.